 Play On Philly provides underserved children in Philadelphia a transformative music education experience that develops and inspires the behaviors and personal skills needed for a successful life.

 Play On Philly (POP) provides high-quality music education to students, who would typically lack access, as a vehicle for life skills and academic achievement.
-We provide 2½ hours of music instruction and ensemble practice every day after school and over 25 performance opportunities throughout the year.
-Students range from kindergarten to 12th grade and they are loaned an orchestral instrument.
-POP is dedicated to continued evaluation of our impact on academics and executive functioning.
-Our students score ten points higher on standardized test and have improved behavior and study skills.
-We cultivate musical excellence, lifelong skills and confidence.
+We provide 2 hours of music instruction and ensemble practice every day after school and over 25 performance opportunities throughout the year.
+Students range from Kindergarten to 12th grade and are loaned an orchestral instrument at no cost.
+POP programming has proven results: our students score ten points higher on standardized tests and have improved behavior and study skills.
+We cultivate musical excellence, lifelong skills, and confidence.

-Provide high quality in- and after-school music education and performance opportunities to students who otherwise wouldn’t have it as a means of lifelong skills and deepen Play On Philly’s organizational impact.
+Play On Philly provides high quality in- and after-school music education and performance opportunities to students who otherwise wouldn’t have it as a means of lifelong skills and deepen Play On Philly’s organizational impact.
 Students will develop:

 Goal-directed behavior and skills that increase academic and social success, as tracked by independent consulting firm WolfBrown using methodology that includes comparison group of students not in programs and validated measures that test students’ executive functions;

 Academic motivation, achievement, and school attendance, as measured by academic grades and attendance data provided by schools; and

 High level musical knowledge and performance skills, which are assessed in bi-annual juries conducted by POP Teaching Artists as well as through recitals and performances.